numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 a major NumPy release is an acceptable solution, although even then the vast majority of users shall not be affected.
-A transition requiring large code adaptation, similar to the Python 2 to 3 transition is not anticipated and not covered by this NEP.
+A transition requiring large code adaptation, similar to the Python 2 to 3 transition, is not anticipated and not covered by this NEP.

 By accepting this NEP, we accept the following things will happen now or as part of Phase II: